Plan a client migration strategy in Configuration Manager

 A System Center 2012 Configuration Manager or later source hierarchy: When you migrate clients between hierarchies that are of the same product version, the client software does not change or upgrade.
 Instead, the client reassigns from the source hierarchy to a site in the destination hierarchy.

 When the product version of a hierarchy is not supported for migration to your destination hierarchy, upgrade all sites and clients in the source hierarchy to a compatible product version.
 After the source hierarchy upgrades to a supported product version, you can migrate between the hierarchies.
-For more information, see Versions of Configuration Manager that are supported for migration in Prerequisites for migration in System Center Configuration Manager.
+For more information, see Versions of Configuration Manager that are supported for migration in Prerequisites for migration.

 Use the following information to help you plan the client migration:

 To upgrade or reassign clients from a source site to a destination site, you can use any client deployment method that is supported for deploying clients in the destination hierarchy.
 Typical client deployment methods include client push installation, software distribution, Group Policy, and software update-based client installation.
-For more information, see Client installation methods in System Center Configuration Manager.
+For more information, see Client installation methods.

 Ensure that the device that runs the client software in the source hierarchy meets the minimum hardware requirements and runs an operating system that is supported by the version of Configuration Manager in the destination hierarchy.